PAYG Instalments

 2. a percentage amount using a multiplier that the ATO provides

-Most clients prefer option 1, but if you prefer to use the percentage method instead (option 2 above), which can be the better option if your income fluctuates significantly during the year, just let your accountant know and this change can be completed.
+Most clients prefer option 1, but if you prefer to use the percentage method instead (option 2 above), which can be the better option if your business income fluctuates significantly during the year, just let your accountant know and this change can be completed.

 How do I best manage PAYG Instalments?

 As for how much to put aside, this is a case-by-case situation.
 You can request assistance from your accountant in making these cash-flow calculations.
+This will ensure you don't receive a large tax bill when you lodge your tax return.

 So are PAYG instalments all that bad?

-No one likes paying tax but this system spreads it out during the year, which is usually a better way to manage your cashflow.
+No one likes paying tax but this system spreads it out during the year, which is usually a better way to manage your cash flow.
 And we all know how important that is!